pschool-in/curriculum/guidelines/playlist.md

 It looks more like a Table of Content (TOC).

-Activities can be given as singular or as a set.
+Activities can be given as singular or as a group.

 # Unique